OpenNebula/docs/source/deployment/node_installation/lxd_node_installation.rst

     On **Ubuntu 16.04** you have to enable **xenial-backports** with regular priority to have access to the supported package with LXD 3.0!

+Check the deployment options below and handle carefully the installation in the environments where LXD already installed and used!

 **Ubuntu 16.04**